Girl studies: Black girlhood studies

-Purpose

-The purpose of researching and improving girl’s studies is to create unity and a sense of community for young girls.
-Girls are seen as their own group of people and not just as a subcategory of women because girls experience different things as women and are still learning.
-If we ask more questions, we can conduct more research, utilizing more research methods.
-We want to consider girls and make a change for them.
-We want to think deeper and create productive research that puts girls first.
-We want to encourage creativity and fluidity amongst young girls and guide them through life.
-Girlhood studies are for girls, to promote girls, empower girls and educate.

 Criticism

 As an emerging field, girl studies has faced some criticisms from other scholars.
 Janie Victoria Wald and Beth Cooper Benjamin have found that connections between "girls' psychosocial development and persistent issues in adult women's lives" are not as present in recent scholarship as they were during the advent of the field and believe they should be in order to explore intergenerational relationships.
 These two scholars also criticize the increased specialization of focus in the field and subsequent disconnect between the subfields.
 Mary Celeste Kearney, a scholar who does work in girl studies, notices that though there is a focus on intersectionality within the field, "non-white, non-Western girls remain vastly understudied as result of such research being conducted primarily in Canada, Australia, Great Britain, Northern Europe, and the United States."
 Some critics identify problems that they see with the field as a whole, claiming that it is neither a new nor exciting field, as the Girlhood Studies journal states, but rather one that is established and in crisis.
 Kirk, Jackie et al. discussed how they experienced dishonesty in studies and self-censoring from girls to adhere to societal norms.
-Something that is flawed about the subject of girls’ studies is the ability to compare and contrast girls that are on two different playing fields with two different experiences.
-For example, girls in developing countries have completely different lives and opportunities than girls in The United States.
-Girls who grow up in developing countries often do not get to fully experience childhood as they have demanding responsibilities and high expectations.
-Girls are often seen as future wives and mothers rather than children and are treated in a way that desensitizes and brainwashes them into being ‘normal’.
-Girls studies is biased right now because a lot of it is focused on the traditional first world girl.